 I’ll let you do the maths.
-I know maths is hard, so if you need some help there, plug the numbers into my magic quote machine and see what you could be looking at.
+I know maths are hard, so if you need help, plug the numbers into my magic quote machine and see what you could be looking at.

 The monthly premium you pay for Income Protection is also applicable to tax relief at your marginal rate, which helps on the price front.